cloudflare/miniflare/docs/durable-objects.md

 ## Manipulating Outside Workers

-For testing, it can be useful to set/get data from KV outside a worker.
+For testing, it can be useful to put/get data from Durable Object storage outside a worker.
 You can do this with the `getDurableObjectNamespace` method.
-Durable Object stubs expose a non-standard `storage()` method to access the instance's transactional
-storage:
+Durable Object stubs expose a non-standard `storage()` method to access the instance's transactional storage:

 ```js{30-37}
 import { Miniflare, Response } from "miniflare";